Colombia captures four suspects in killing of DEA agent

-BOGOTA (Reuters) - Colombian police captured four members of a crime gang thought to be behind the death of U.S. Drug Enforcement Administration agent James “Terry” Watson last week after a street robbery, police Chief General Jose Roberto Leon said on Tuesday.
+BOGOTA, June 25 (Reuters) - Colombian police captured four members of a crime gang thought to be behind the death of U.S. Drug Enforcement Administration agent James ”Terry“ Watson” last week after a street robbery, police Chief General Jose Roberto Leon said on Tuesday.

 The United States has sought the extradition of those involved in the killing, which was not connected to his work as a DEA agent, Leon said.
 More arrests are expected.